"Ultimate! Co-Op! Weapon! HUMAN SLINGSHOT!"

 - Final Fantasy V also has a few of these.

-- The true value of this sword is that it never misses.
-Therefore, any magic sword spell that inflicts negative status will always affect the enemy without immunity to that specific status, including the few bosses that are not immune to instant death, petrification, tension (warp).
+The true value of this sword is that it "Always hits for 1 damage" when the "Fight" command is used; it never misses.
+Because Magic Sword skills enhance a weapon, with the strikes themselves inflicted with the "Fight" command, any magic sword spell that inflicts negative status will always affect the enemy without immunity to that specific status, including the few bosses that are not immune to instant death, petrification, or tension (warp).
 It is almost an essential item to low level runs.
-It is also useful for killing the game's Metal Slime, the Skull Eater, which is nigh invulnerable despite only having one HP, except against a sword that never misses and always does 1 damage (As opposed to 0, which happens most of the time)
+It is also useful for killing the game's Metal Slime, the Skull Eater, which is nigh invulnerable despite only having one HP, except against a sword that never misses and always does 1 damage.

 - Final Fantasy VI has Imp equipment.
 Being Imped makes a character much weaker, and wearing Imp equipment does just about nothing, but by Their Powers Combined, a character may become near-godly.
 With enough grinding (all of the Imp equipment is randomly dropped), it's possible to go into the final boss battle with thirteen of fourteen characters (one character cannot equip anything except Relics) transformed into Imps, but bristling with awesome equipment.
 This arguably makes the last boss easier; while it locks your special skills, all characters (even weak fighters like Relm) can strike with Imp Halberds For Massive Damage.
 Though the amount of grinding required to do that would make the characters too strong to need the boost.